steevelaquitaine/spikebias/README.md

 Versions the software has been tested on: the versions referenced above.

 Any required non-standard hardware:
-* part of the raw source code necessary to generate the small intermediate dataset requires MPI and parallel computing on at least ten computer nodes.
+* most of the raw source code necessary to generate the small intermediate dataset were run on a supercomputer and require MPI and parallel computing on about ten computer nodes.
-* spike sorting require GPU.
+* spike sorting requires GPU.

 # Installation guide